naskar-ashif7/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-It is a fun game which can played with computer.
+It is a fun game which can be played with computer.